Mark Ciavarella: Review of judicial rulings

 In early August 2009, the state Supreme Court ordered Luzerne County President Judge Chester Muroski to review a land dispute case that was dismissed by Ciavarella to determine if the ruling was tainted.
 First National Community Bank had loaned Ciavarella $848,000 and Conahan sat on the bank's board of directors.
 Ciavarella dismissed a lawsuit by Emil Malinowski against the bank, a ruling which was upheld by the state Superior Court.

 Dr. Ki Bum Lee, M.D. requested that a malpractice suit against him by Debra Sharkey be dropped.
 In court papers filed in early September 2009, Dr. Lee's attorney, Michael Badowski, said Dr. Lee should also be awarded damages after information surfaced regarding Ciavarella, William Sharkey, the former court administrator, and Sharkey's attorney, Robert Powell.
 Badowski alleged that Sharkey's first cousin and Ciavarella's co-defendant, Judge Michael Conahan, assigned Ciavarella to the malpractice case and that, because of the conflict of interest, Ciavarella had continually ruled against the doctor.
 The lawsuit, originally filed in October 1997, claimed Lee committed malpractice during Debra Sharkey's hysterectomy.

-Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit ruled, in March 2019, that Mark Ciavarella is not entitled to a new trial which would have followed the precedent set by the U.S. Supreme Court’s 2016 ruling in McDonnell v.
+Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit ruled, in March 2019, that Ciavarella is not entitled to a new trial which would have followed the precedent set by the U.S. Supreme Court's 2016 ruling in McDonnell v.
 United States.
 McDonnell v.
 United States altered the definition of 'official acts' as they relate to bribery.

-In his opinion, Judge Ambro stated that "Ciavarella’s bribery-related actions still satisfy even a post-McDonnell understanding of ‘official act.’
-If sentencing hundreds of juvenile offenders to excessive terms of incarceration is not an ‘official act,’ then nothing is."
+In his opinion, Judge Ambro stated that "Ciavarella's bribery-related actions still satisfy even a post-McDonnell understanding of 'official act'.
+If sentencing hundreds of juvenile offenders to excessive terms of incarceration is not an 'official act', then nothing is."

 Pension fight

 Ciavarella, whose resignation from the bench took effect on March 16, 2009, submitted an application for pension benefits that same day, seeking to withdraw a lump sum of $232,051 that included $51,699 in interest and to begin receiving $5,156 in monthly pension benefits.

 However, Ciavarella agreed to a federal injunction freezing his pension benefits on or about May 27, 2009.
 The injunction was requested by the U.S. Attorney's office in order to apply the benefits to restitution to the victims.

-Subsequently, the State Employees' Retirement System (SERS) denied pension benefits to Ciavarella, reversing its earlier position that he was eligible to receive benefits until he was sentenced.
+Subsequently, the Pennsylvania State Employees' Retirement System (SERS) denied pension benefits to Ciavarella, reversing its earlier position that he was eligible to receive benefits until he was sentenced.
 SERS ruled that the former judge's guilty pleas to fraud and conspiracy in February provided sufficient grounds to deny the benefits.
 The agency based its determination on the Pension Forfeiture Act, which allows for the denial of benefits to anyone convicted of certain crimes related to their public employment.
 SERS also refused to repay Ciavarella the $234,000 that he had contributed to the retirement system because the state Department of Public Welfare claimed that he and Conahan are liable for $4.3 million in alleged overpayments it made to two juvenile detention centers.